FrenskyOey/MakanApa/makanapa/README.md

 ---

-## 🤖 AI-Assisted Development

-- SQL functions, triggers, and Edge Functions were generated using AI.
-- All schema design, architecture, and decision-making were manually created and reviewed.
-- Demonstrates a modern workflow: leveraging AI for efficiency while maintaining control and ownership.

----

 ## 1. Overview

 Weekly grocery trips without a plan often lead to confusion about what to buy and which meals to prepare. **Makan Apa** solves this by allowing users to select their meals for the week, then automatically generating a comprehensive shopping list with all required ingredients.